 The non-executive directors are, without exception, indisputably independent in character and judgment.
-With the exception of Mr Gary Saage, all non-executive members of the Board were not previously members of the management of the Company or one of the Company's subsidiaries in the three financial years preceding the period under review.
+With the exception of Mr Gary Saage (a Board member until 8 September 2021), all nonexecutive members of the Board were not previously members of the management of the Company or one of the Company's subsidiaries in the three financial years preceding the period under review.
 They bring to the Board an array of expertise and experience.
 The Board considers that the combination of experience and expertise has been a significant factor in contributing to the superior returns for shareholders generated by the Group since the listing of Richemont on the Swiss Stock Exchange in 1988.
-Photographs and biographies of the current Board members may be found on pages 45 to 49.
+Photographs and biographies of the current Board members may be found on pages 46 to 50.